While renting an apartment, the monthly rental may not be your only cost. Here are 5 things you should consider before renting an apartment.

 Besides the rent, renters will most likely need to pay monthly fees for water and sewer, trash, internet, and cable services.

 Take these hidden costs into account while renting.
-For guidance on renters insurance, contact the experts at the Scavone Insurance Center in White Plains, New York.
+For guidance on renters insurance, contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York.
 Our dedicated team is ready to assist you with all your coverage needs.